 Examination Subject.
 Applicants must be tested in South Carolina statutes and ethics and must pass with a score of 80 percent or better.
 If an applicant fails to achieve a score of 80 percent or better, he may retake the examination after 24 hours.

 An application may be denied if the applicant has committed any act that indicates that the applicant does not possess the character and fitness to practice chiropractic, including any act that would be grounds for disciplinary action against a licensed chiropractor.

 A license may be granted for applicants who meet the following requirements:

 1. Applicant must have practiced for one continuous year immediately preceding application to this Board.
-(Note: There are pending changes to this requirement.)

 2. Applicants who matriculated after July 1, 1987 must meet all National Board examination requirements as set forth above in the Application Section.

 3. Applicants who matriculated prior to July 1, 1987 must:

 4. Verification of licensure from every state where a license has been held, active or inactive, current or expired.
 Verification must be sent directly from the state board to this office.